pacofigo/mysql_automatic_backup/README.md

 <br>
 ## Generate the backup locally
 ### Preparation of the necessary local files
-1. Copy the `.mycnf` file to the home of the user who will run the backups.
-Remember to put in this file the username and password of the mysql user with the necessary permissions to execute the backup.
+1. Copy the `.mycnf` file to the home of the user who will run the backups if the backups will only be run by a single user.
+Remember to put in this file the username, password and host of the mysql user and server with the necessary permissions to run the backup or you can edit the `mysqld.cnf` file that is located within the MySQL `/etc` directory and put the information in it if the Backups will be executed by any user on the system.
 2. Copy the `local_backup.sh` file to the home of the user.
 Remember to write correctly the routes that you want your backups to have.
 3. Give the execute permission to the file `local_backup.sh` with the following command: `chmod +x local_backup.sh`
 ### Automatic local backup scheduling